Shibuya Route: Route description

 The Shibuya Route runs southwest from Tanimachi Junction where it meets the Inner Circular Route, Tokyo's innermost beltway, in Minato.
 In all, it runs for 11.9 km through the wards of Shibuya, Meguro, and Setagaya.
 The expressway, an elevated highway, is paralleled by various surface-level streets along its entire length, primarily National Route 246.
 Tokyu Corporation's commuter line, the Tōkyū Den-en-toshi Line, travels directly beneath the expressway from Ikejiri-Ōhashi Station to Komazawa-daigaku Station.
 The foundation of the supports for this section of the elevated expressway is the tunnel that carries the commuter line, so the tunnels are maintained jointly by the Metropolitan Expressway Company and the Tokyu Corporation.

 At Takagichō the expressway curves to the west, passing to the south of Aoyama Gakuin University.
 The Shibuya curves to the southwest once again as it passes central Shibuya.
 Continuing southwest into Meguro, the expressway begins its run directly above the Tōkyū Den-en-toshi Line.
-Along this section, the expressway has a junction with the Central Circular Route at Ōhashi Junction.
+Along this section, the expressway has a junction with the Central Circular Route at Ohashi Junction.
 The route then passes into Setagaya.
 In the ward the expressway has a junction with surface-level National Route 246.
 The Shibuya Route comes to an end at the Yōga entrance/exit where the expressway transitions to the intercity Tōmei Expressway managed by the Central Nippon Expressway Company.
 The Shibuya Route, along with the Tōmei Expressway and the Inner Circular Route at its ends, is included in the cross-continental Asian Highway 1 that runs from Tokyo to Istanbul.